WokLibCodeClub/.github/profile/README.md

 The next session will take place on **Saturday 28th March 2026**.
 We will be coding on the library's own laptops, so you don't need to bring your own computer.

 At the last session we learnt about using Scratch **broadcast messages** to control the flow of the project.
-At the next session we will extend this and introduce a special type of variable called a *list* which will help us code a long conversation between two sprites without needing too many different messages.
+In this session we will extend this and introduce a special type of variable called a *list* - discovering what they are, how they can be created and exploring some of the Scratch blocks that are specific to *Lists*   We will then code a long conversation between two sprites without needing too many different messages.

-Watch this page for more details, nearer the date.
+This is the link to the starter project that we'll be using - {https://scratch.mit.edu/projects/1295520154/](https://scratch.mit.edu/projects/1295520154/).

 If you want to review what we learnt at the last session (or you didn't make it to the session) you can find a powerpoint presentation with the instructions at: [Broadcasting in Scratch.pptx](https://1drv.ms/p/c/0ea54730735a1344/IQDgI8NWVgxNRLavszyTdvnTAWVjhWu40CdgVJeSuyBEBFg?e=ifXwPZ).
 There is some starter code for the project which you can find [here](https://scratch.mit.edu/projects/1286070474/).